trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/using-the-truffle-dashboard.md

 DashboardProvider RPC endpoint running at http://localhost:24012/rpc
 ```

-By default, this starts a dashboard at `http://localhost:24012` and opens the dashboard in a new tab in your default browser.
-The Dashboard then prompts you to connect your wallet and confirm that you're connected to the right network.
-You should double check your connected network at this point, since switching to a different network during a deployment can have unintended consequences.
+By default, the command above starts a dashboard at `http://localhost:24012` and opens the dashboard in a new tab in your default browser.
+The Dashboard then prompts you to connect your wallet and confirm that you're connected to the right network. **You should double check your connected network at this point, since switching to a different network during a deployment can have unintended consequences.**

 ![Connect your wallet to the Truffle Dashboard](/img/docs/truffle/using-the-truffle-dashboard/truffle-dashboard-connect.png)